-The Fund invests, under normal circumstances, at least 80% of its Net Assets in core fixed income securities, including U.S. Government Securities, including Agency Mortgage-Backed Securities, corporate debt securities, Private Mortgage-Backed Securities and asset-backed securities (including CLOs).
-Core fixed income securities are fixed income securities that are rated investment grade (i.e., securities rated BBB-, Baa3 or higher by a NRSRO or, if unrated, determined by the Investment Adviser to be of comparable credit quality).
-The Fund may also invest in custodial receipts, Municipal Securities and convertible securities.
-Shareholders will be provided with sixty days' notice in the manner prescribed by the SEC before any change in the Fund's policy to invest at least 80% of its Net Assets in the particular type of investment suggested by its name.
+The Fund invests, under normal circumstances, at least 80% of its Net Assets in bonds and other fixed income securities, including U.S. Government Securities, including Agency Mortgage-Backed Securities, corporate debt securities, Private Mortgage-Backed Securities, asset-backed securities (including collateralized loan obligations ("CLOs")), high yield non-investment grade securities (securities rated BB+, Ba1 or below by an NRSRO, or, if unrated, determined by the Investment Adviser to be of comparable credit quality).
+The Fund may also invest in custodial receipts, Municipal Securities, loan participations and loan assignments and convertible securities.
+The Fund's investments in loan participations and loan assignments may include, but are not limited to: (a) Senior Loans, (b) Second Lien Loans and (c) other types of secured or unsecured loans with fixed, floating or variable interest rates.
+Shareholders will be provided with sixty days notice in the manner prescribed by the Securities and Exchange Commission ("SEC") before any change in the Fund's policy to invest at least 80% of its Net Assets in the particular type of investment suggested by its name.

 The Fund may also engage in forward foreign currency transactions for both hedging and non-hedging purposes.
-The Fund also intends to invest in intermediate and long-term investment grade bonds and derivatives, including (but not limited to) interest rate futures, interest rate swaps and credit default swaps, which are used primarily to hedge the Fund's portfolio risks, manage the Fund's duration and/or gain exposure to certain fixed income securities or indices.
+The Fund also intends to invest in derivatives, including (but not limited to) forwards, interest rate futures, interest rate swaps and credit default swaps, which are used primarily to hedge the Fund's portfolio risks, manage the Fund's duration and/or gain exposure to certain fixed income securities or indices.
+The Fund may invest in obligations of domestic and foreign issuers which are denominated in currencies other than the U.S. dollar.
+The Fund may invest up to 15% of its Total Assets in emerging countries debt.
+The Fund may purchase securities of issuers in default.